The Difference Between EMDR and Other Therapies

 EMDR therapy is designed to resolve unprocessed traumatic memories in the brain.
 For many clients, EMDR therapy can be completed in fewer sessions than other psychotherapies.
 This makes EMDR a valuable therapy for alcohol and substance abuse treatment for clients with trauma can complete in few sessions.

-EMDR is an ideal therapy for individuals working towards processing traumatic memories.
+EMDR therapy for drug and alcohol addiction options are an ideal therapy for individuals working towards processing traumatic memories.
 This therapy can be completed in both short and long term treatment environments.
 Harmony Grove Recovery is a unique treatment facility who truly tailors treatment specific to the individual offering individual therapy of 1-2 hours per day up to six days a week.
 We understand most individuals have experienced unfortunate situations which are at times uncomfortable to speak about in a group setting which is why we value individual therapy specifically EMDR.

 Unlike other therapies and treatments that focus on directly altering the thoughts, emotions, and responses resulting from the traumatic experiences, EMDR therapy focuses directly on the memory.
 It is intended to change the way the memory is stored in the brain, thus reducing and eliminating the problematic symptoms and allowing the individual to move forward in life and in their recovery.